c4cs/c4cs.github.io/_commands/basics/uniq.md

 line3
 ~~~

 The `-i` flag tells uniq to be case insensitive when comparing adjacent lines.
-With the `-i` flag given, 'line1' and 'LINE1' will be conisered duplictes if adjacent in the file and which ever string appeared first in the file is the one that will be display.
+With the `-i` flag given, 'line1' and 'LINE1' will be conisered duplictes if adjacent in the file and which ever string appeared first in the file is the one that will be displayed.

 #### Example command